markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun.md

 ## Generic Control of GPIO

-* [yun-gpio-to-wamp]() gives access to the GPIO pins on the Arduino Yun.
+* [[Remote GPIO]] gives access to the GPIO pins on the Arduino Yun.
 Each pin has a pre-set associated endpoint.
-Requires [extending the disk space](Arduino-Yun-Expanding-Disk-Space)

 ## Components

-* [accelerometer]() - receive raw acceleromter data or events when a certain threshold has been exceeded
+* [Accelerometer](Arduino Yun Accelerometer) - receive raw acceleromter data or events when a certain threshold has been exceeded
-* [buttons]() - receive events for up to 6 buttons connected to a Yun
+* [Buttons](Arduino Yun Buttons) - receive events for up to 6 buttons connected to a Yun
-* [signallight]() - light up up to 6 LEDs remotely
+* [Lights](Arduino Yun Lights) - light up up to 6 LEDs remotely

 ## Apps

-* [alarmapp]() - simple alarm system.
-Uses accelerometers, buttons, signallight components and comes with a Web frontend (for desktop + mobile)
+* [Alarm](Apps Alarm) - simple alarm system.
+Uses accelerometers, buttons, signallight components and comes with a Web frontend (for desktop + mobile).
+Can include Arduino Yun, [[Raspberry Pi]] and [[Tessel]]